Larry Davis (born 1966): November 1988 acquittal for shooting of nine police officers

 The defense implicated that McCarren, carrying a shotgun, had fired first, missing Davis but putting the slug in the dresser drawer.
-McCarren countered that he had earlier given his shotgun to a detective assigned to cover the building's rear, and himself had only a 38-caliber revolver while entering the apartment.
+McCarren countered that he had earlier given his shotgun to a detective assigned to cover the building's rear, and himself had only a .38 caliber revolver while entering the apartment.
 In any case, the defense contended that Davis, knowing that police officers sought to kill him, shot in self-defense.
 They charged that police officers were corrupt and involved in the drug trade.
 Davis's mother testified that two weeks before the raid, a police officer had pushed her and threatened to kill him.
 She testified, further, that she had warned her son, and had complained to the police department's Civilian Complaint Review Board, which sustained her complaint.

 On November 20, 1988, after deliberating 38 hours over five days, the jury acquitted Davis of all charges, except six counts of criminal possession of a weapon.
 Interviewed afterward, the jury forewoman said Davis was a "young and innocent kid who got recruited by a few corrupt policemen."
-McCarren, most seriously wounded, forced into retirement, called it "a racist verdict," and added, "The day this happened, a bunch of good honest police officers went to lock up Larry Davis because he had killed people, and not for anything else."
-Defense attorney Kunstler said, "The jury understood what happened—that he acted in self-defense."
-Defense attorney Stewart quipped, "I really think that the black community is no longer going to have black Sambos—they're going to have black Rambos."
+McCarren, who had been the most seriously wounded in the raid and had been forced into retirement, called it "a racist verdict" and added, "The day this happened, a bunch of good honest police officers went to lock up Larry Davis because he had killed people, and not for anything else."
+Kunstler said, "The jury understood what happened—that he acted in self-defense."
+Stewart quipped, "I really think that the black community is no longer going to have black Sambos—they're going to have black Rambos."

 December 1989 acquittal for the murder of a Harlem drug dealer

-Victor Lagombra, reputedly a "mid-level" crack dealer in Harlem, Manhattan, was murdered in September 1986.
+Victor Lagombra, reputedly a "mid-level" crack dealer in Harlem, was murdered in September 1986.
 Davis went on trial for the murder in October 1989.
-The prosecution accused Davis of robbing two drug dealers when surprised by Lagombra walking into the apartment, prompting Davis's "cold-blooded act of savagery."
-Ballistics tests tied Davis's 32-caliber revolver to the killing.
+The prosecution accused Davis of robbing two drug dealers when surprised by Lagombra walking into the apartment, prompting Davis' "cold-blooded act of savagery."
+Ballistics tests tied Davis's .32 caliber revolver to the killing.
 Two defense witnesses testified that, on the day of the murder, Davis was in Florida making a rap album.

 After the five-week trial, the jury returned from its three-day deliberation in December 1989, with the verdict: not guilty.
-Although not Davis's attorney in this case, William Kunstler repeated that Davis had helped rogue police officers sell drugs, and said that the chronic accusations against Davis reflect a conspiracy.
+Although not Davis' attorney in this case, Kunstler repeated that Davis had helped rogue police officers sell drugs and asserted that the repeated accusations against Davis reflected a conspiracy.